What the allegations against Herbster mean for the governor's race

-Charles Herbster received blunt condemnation from many Nebraska political leaders this week after reports that he allegedly groped multiple women, something the candidate vehemently denies.
+Charles Herbster received blunt condemnation from many Nebraska political leaders last week after reports that he allegedly groped multiple women, something the candidate vehemently denies.

-But with Herbster showing no signs of shirking from the governor’s race and the state GOP saying it will stay out of the primary, it appears voters will ultimately determine the gravity of the claims.
+But with Herbster showing no signs of leaving the governor’s race and the state GOP saying it will stay out of the primary, it appears voters will ultimately determine the gravity of the claims.

 The Nebraska Examiner reported allegations from eight women who said Herbster, a Republican megadonor and CEO of Conklin Co. and other businesses, touched them inappropriately.
 Among the accusers: State Sen. Julie Slama, who has confirmed the Examiner’s reporting that Herbster reached up her skirt without her consent and touched her inappropriately at a political event in 2019.